Reflection on Criticism June 7, 2015

 Today our first lesson is about disobedience to God: The people requesting a new king.
 Jesus brought them out of Egypt and they have shown disobedience ever since.
 They are seeking a new king, but what they really need is a unified faith, not a unified rule.

-Furthermore, in Ephesians; It states that “speaking the truth in love” should be our primary guide in criticism.
+Furthermore, in Ephesians; It states that speaking the truth in love should be our primary guide in criticism.
 Godly criticism is true and loving.
 It comes from a humble, caring heart that wishes the best for the other person.
 It is not bitter, condescending, insulting, or cold-hearted.
 More importantly, Biblical criticism is helpful, loving, and based on truth.
 Correction is to be gentle.
 It comes from love, not from a sour personality.
-In Paul’s letter to the Galatians, he cautioned us again about being careful when we criticise.
+In Pauls letter to the Galatians, he cautioned us again about being careful when we criticize.

 However, that does not mean that if my esteemed friend Ed Shaw criticizes my choice of alcoholic beverage during Lent I will hold my tongue.
 No!
 That is a completely different story.
 I will have a lot to say.

-There is healthy criticism…given in the spirit to encourage improvement.
-Nevertheless, we have to be careful because criticism can be harmful.
+There is healthy criticism given in the spirit to encourage improvement.
+Nevertheless, we must be careful because criticism can be harmful.
 You can harm an individual who is emotionally or mentally fragile, with your criticism.
 We do not have to always agree or disagree with a criticism.
 In addition, criticism is not all bad because it can bring about change.
 Criticism makes us better.
 Frequently, it is the impetus for life altering changes.

 Often though, when the criticism comes from a loved one, it sounds harsh, but their criticism generally comes from a place of love.
 The difference is in how you give the message.
-For instance, you may think that you are being helpful, but please do not say to your spouse, “Honey I love you, but that dress looks terrible on you.”
+For instance, you may think that you are being helpful, but please do not say to your spouse, honey I love you, but that dress looks terrible on you.
 You may have to sleep on the couch for a night or two after that remark.
-As well, please do not say, “Babe you need to hit the gym, you’re packing on the pounds.”
+As well, please do not say, babe you need to hit the gym, youre packing on the pounds.
 That will get you the silent treatment or a week on the couch.
 The thing to remember is that you can learn, even from people who criticize with malicious intent.
-You have to be able to differentiate what good you can take from the criticism.
+You must be able to differentiate what good you can take from the criticism.
 Use that one thing to make a positive difference in your life.

 – Barb Freeman